zats/Voltron/README.md

 ### Is it a good place to configure my view controller with data?

 It's definitely not.
-Only one time initialisation, and that is better be done in `viewDidLoad` of the loaded view controller.
+Only one time initialisation, and that is better to be done in `viewDidLoad` of the loaded view controller.

 To configure your view controller with data, use `-[WMLCollectionViewCell contentViewController]`